Thornton Dale C of E Primary School

 Core Texts

 At Thornton Dale, from Year 1 to Year 6, we carefully choose high quality Core Texts which inspire both the children's writing and reading comprehension.
-Our Core Texts are chosen carefully with our children's interests at the center.
-Our chosen Core texts also link with our Learning Cycles.
+Our Core Texts are chosen carefully with our children's interests at the centre.
+Our chosen core texts also link with our Learning Cycles.

 Throughout the Year children are exposed to a wide range of genres.
 We also have complementary texts which run alongside our Core Texts for example non fiction and poetry.